halirutan/qMRI-workshop/README.md

 ### python    (Exercises 1 - 3)
 There is jupyter notebooks provided for Exercises *1-3* under `python/`.
 To:
-- Use from [Google Colab](https://colab.research.google.com).
-Once you arrived at the site you can type in this very `github: https://github.com/schmidtijoe/qMRI-workshop` into the tab `Github` and the notebooks should be available to be hostet in Colab.
+- Use from [Google Colab](https://colab.research.google.com). $\leftarrow$ **Click Link - switch to Github tab on landing page - Search this very github**:`https://github.com/schmidtijoe/qMRI-workshop` and the notebooks should be available to be hostet in Colab.
 You can execute all cells there and run through in your browser.
-- Run from your own favorite distribution: check (requirements.txt)
+- Run from your own favorite distribution: (check requirements.txt)

+## Material / Exercises
+also to be found in the `name_of_file.pdf`

+1)